strengejacke/sjmisc/README.md

 * Argument `include.values` of `get_val_labels` (and `get_labels`) has now two options for returning includes values.
 * `get_val_labels` now supports vectors with string label attributes.
 * `to_fac` and `to_value` better deal with vectors that don't need to be converted.
-* `set_val_labels` and `to_fac` now add additional values as labels, if variable has more valid values than labels that have been supplied as argument.
+* `to_fac` now adds additional values as labels, if variable has more valid values than labels.
 * `get_val_labels` gets a `include.non.labelled` argument to also return non-labelled values as label.
 * `to_label` gets a `add.non.labelled` argument to also convert non-labelled values to labels.
 * `set_val_labels` gets a `force.values` argument to add values without associated labels as labels, too.